xSAMRATx/role-based-authentication/README.md

 - Blade directives for roles
 - Role seeder with roles like `admin`, `hr manager`, `employee`
 - CRUD for Employee and Task (with role-based access)
-- My Profile view for employees
+- My Profile view for all
-- Conditional UI rendering (e.g., hiding role column for HR)
 - Pagination & status colors
-- Welcome page with dynamic message

 ## 📁 Project Structure